leaf-ai/platform-services/README.md

 A pre-requiste of manually invoking GRPC servcies is that the grpc_cli tooling is installed.
 The instructions for doing this can be found within the grpc source code repository at, https://github.com/grpc/grpc/blob/master/doc/command_line_tool.md.

 The following instructions identify a $INGRESS_HOST value for cases where a LoadBalancer is being used.
-If you are using minikube or microk8s and the cluster is hosted locally then the INGRESS_HOST value should be 127.0.0.1 for the following instructions.
+If you are using Kubernetes in Docker and the cluster is hosted locally then the INGRESS_HOST value should be 127.0.0.1 for the following instructions.

 Services used within the platform require that not only is the link integrity and security is maintained using mTLS but that an authorization block is also supplied to verify the user requesting a service.
 The authorization can be supplied when using the gRPC command line tool using the metadata options.
 First we retrieve a token using curl and then make a request against the service, run in this case as a local docker container, as follows: